 "The penalties could be quite significant on a worst-case type of outcome."

-CBA shares closed 0.42 percent lower on Friday to A$75.48, while the broader market was up 0.17 percent.
+CBA shares were down 0.57 percent on Friday, while the broader market was up 0.09 percent.
 The stock is down 10 percent since AUSTRAC filed its suit on Aug.
 3, wiping roughly A$14 billion off the company's market capitalisation.

 The AUSTRAC case has triggered a landslide of bad news for CBA, with two other Australian regulators subsequently launching investigations and a major law firm threatening to file a class action on behalf of shareholders.